sueanyv/portfolio/README.md

 Command will print a inverted, random color version, bluescale, and  grayscale version of original image.
    _**Random image may be different than shown above_
 </p>

+Command will print a inverted, random color version, bluescale, and  grayscale version of original image.
+   _**Random image may be different than shown above_